Philosophy 10106: Introduction to metaphysics & epistemology

 GradingYour grade will be determined as follows:

-- 15% for each of your three papers
+- 20% for each of your two papers

-- 15% for participation in lecture, discussion days, and online
+- 20% for participation in lecture, discussion days, and on Slack discussion groups

 Participation in the class will be evaluated in three main ways: (1) participation in discussion days, (2) participation in lecture, including in-class polls, and (3) participation in the Slack channel for your discussion group.